This caramel apple upside down cake has all the great flavors of a caramel apple baked on top of a buttery and moist vanilla cake.

 • Carefully spread the cake batter over the caramel apples, then bake.

-caramel apple upside down cake q&a
+caramel apple upside down cake recipe q&a

 can I double this caramel apple upside down cake?